 Find something that you are really passionate about and overcome your fear of public speaking by finding an audience who wants to listen.

 Or, let someone be your matchmaker.
 If you’re single, give it a shot!
 Let a friend set you up or sign up for an online matchmaking service and try it out.

 94. Revamp your diet.

 Cut out sugar for a few weeks and see how it makes you feel.
 Or maybe consider adding more fruits and veggies to your diet.
 Summer is a great time for light, fresh foods that don’t weigh you down.

 They will probably be thrilled to hear from you and feel special that you reached out.

 Do you have anything that happened in the past that you have not been able to let go?

 If you are ready to move on from something that has been bothering you for years, spend some time finding the closure you need.

 Pick their brain on how they became so successful in their chosen career and what the perks and downsides of their job are.

-Could you imagine getting all of that done in the summer of 2018?
+Could you imagine getting all of that done in the summer.